jenkinsci/sge-cloud-plugin/README.md

 # Installation

+Install the prerequisite plugins:

-Install the `SSH Slaves` plugin (version 1.9) and the `Copy to Slave` plugin (version 1.4.3).
+* `SSH Slaves` plugin version 1.9 or greater
+* `Copy to Slave` plugin version 1.4.3 or greater

-This plugin is not an official Jenkins plugin, so you must compile and load it yourself.
+`sge-cloud-plugin` is not an official Jenkins plugin, so you must compile and load it yourself.
 After you clone the git repository, build it using Maven:

     cd sge-cloud-plugin/
-    mvn install
+    mvn install     # Sometimes 'mvn clean install' works better

 In *Manage Jenkins > Plugin Manager*, select the *Advanced* tab.
-Use *Upload Plugin* to upload the plugin file `sge-cloud-plugin/target/lsf-cloud.hpi`to Jenkins.
+Use *Upload Plugin* to upload the plugin file `sge-cloud-plugin/target/sge-cloud.hpi`to Jenkins.

 # Set Up Jenkins

-In SGE, add your Jenkins master host as a submit host.
+In SGE, add your Jenkins master host as an SGE submit host.

 In *Manage Jenkins > Configure System*, add *Environment Variables*: